BenjaminPoilve/Liplo/Readme.md

 (click on the gif to have a video of all the iterations of Liplo)

 The goal of this project is to imagine an easy to use and simple desktop printer, open to experimentations.
 Being able to use a wide array of tools (pen, pencil, brush) and paper types, it allows to really discover the world of CNC tools.
-Control of the printer can be done through a software that uses vector drawing, of through processing with the help of a simple software library, to discover generative drawing.
+Control of the printer can be done through a software that uses vector drawing, or through processing with the help of a simple software library, to discover generative drawing.

 This is an old project of mine, I tried to make it a product (see my repo [LiploV2](https://github.com/BenjaminPoilve/LiploV2)) but I failed to manage the operational part of it.
 I put it on github in case it might inspire someone!